Up to 30,000 suppliers, many of them small businesses, are owed money by the failed construction...

 - If the surgery is important but non-urgent, they may have no choice about when it happens.

-- You may insist that paid holiday time be taken for purely cosmetic surgery.
+- Depending on the circumstances, you may insist that paid holiday be used for purely cosmetic surgery.

 - Ask an employee to complete a statement of sickness using form SC2 online.